highlandcow/Retrosheet-LLM/README.md

+# Retrosheet Pitch Sequence Enrichment

-# Retrosheet-LLM
+## Retrosheet-LLM

 Teaching Claude to be a good Retrosheet volunteer.

 [Retrosheet](https://www.retrosheet.org) is a volunteer organization that has digitized play-by-play records of major league baseball games going back to the 1800s.
 Their event files describe every play in a game in a structured CSV format.
 One field in those records — the pitch sequence — is often missing for older games, as it was not consistently recorded.